 The second was a large pocket inside the main compartment of the pack with a suspension system for a water bladder and a hole to feed the water tube out onto the shoulder strap.
 Believe me, it's a lot easier to grab the tube that's hanging from your shoulder strap and bring it to your mouth than it is to try to reach behind you to struggle with pulling a water bottle out of a pack pocket.

 A couple of considerations for your water bladder.
 Make sure the hanging system is compatible with your backpack.
 And consider the capacity.
 Water is heavy.
 I found that a 2 liter bladder is enough for most days on the Camino.
 You'll have a chance to refill it along the way.
 However, there were two days when I wish I'd had 3 liters with me.
-Buy a 3 liter bladder.
+Buy a 3 liter hydration bladder.
 You don't always have to fill it all the way in the morning.
 But as you plan your day, if you know it's going to be hot and a long way to the next town, fill ‘er up.

-Finally, you need a rainproof pack cover, just in case.
+Also, you need a rainproof pack cover, just in case.
 Obviously, buy the one that fits your pack.
 Some people had a large poncho that covered them and their pack.
 That works, too, and is probably a bit cooler than wearing a rain jacket.
 Kris and I went the rain jacket/pack cover method, though, because there are just some days when you'll want the warmth of another layer.

 Read Kris's post on what it's actually like to walk the Camino de Santiago.
 If you're interested in pilgrimage-type walks, you should also look into the Way of St. Olav in Sweden and Norway.